zhou13/neurvps/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ | -------------------------------------- |
 | ![su3_AA6](figs/su3_AA6.svg)                                 | ![tmm17_AA20](figs/tmm17_AA20.svg)                           | ![scannet_AA20](figs/scannet_AA20.svg) |

 Here, the x-axis represents the angular error of the detected vanishing points and the y-axis represents the percentage of the results whose error is less than that.
-Our conic convolutional networks outperform all the baseline methods and previous state-of-the-art vanishing point detection approaches, while naive CNN implementations might underperform those traidional methods, espeically in the high-accuracy regions.
+Our conic convolutional networks outperform all the baseline methods and previous state-of-the-art vanishing point detection approaches, while naive CNN implementations might underperform those traditional methods, espeically in the high-accuracy regions.

 ### Code Structure